 - when your symptoms are worse

-- what treatments you’ve tried, what has worked, and what hasn’t
+- what treatments you’ve tried, what has worked, and what has not

-- X-ray: An X-ray allows your doctor to see your joints and bones.
-He or she will look for signs of fusing or damage.
+- X-ray.
+An X-ray allows your doctor to see your joints and bones.
+They will look for signs of inflammation, damage, or fusion.

-- magnetic resonance imaging (MRI): An MRI sends radio waves and a magnetic field through your body to produce an image of your body’s soft tissues.
-This helps your doctor see inflammation around joints.
+- MRI scan.
+An MRI sends radio waves and a magnetic field through your body to produce an image of your body’s soft tissues.
+This helps your doctor see inflammation within and around joints.